charmed-kubernetes/kubernetes-docs/pages/k8s/upgrade-notes.md

   </p>
 </div>

-To make this upgrade more convenient for users of **CDK**, a script has been prepared to manage the transition.
+To make this upgrade more convenient for users of **Charmed Kubernetes**, a script has been prepared to manage the transition.
 The script can be [examined here][script].

 To use the script to update **etcd**, follow these steps: